AlignTrue/aligntrue/.aligntrue/rules/cli_testing_playbook_COMP.md

 # Verify fills in config.yaml
 grep -A 5 "plugs:" .aligntrue/config.yaml | grep -q "test.cmd" || echo "FAIL: fills not in config"

-# List plugs and verify source (should show "from config")
+# Status and verify source (should show "from config")
-aligntrue plugs list
+aligntrue plugs
 # Expected: All three slots filled with values from config

-# Resolve plugs
+# Status shows resolved values
-aligntrue plugs resolve
+aligntrue plugs
 # Expected: All slots resolved to their fill values

 # Sync and verify fills are applied